3dbeb41841bfbfcc24d55143816cf7f1/js-modern-array-methods/readme-template.md

 The `filter` method creates a new array with all elements that pass the test implemented by the provided function.

-Here is an example of using `filter`:
+Here is an example using `filter`:

 ```javascript
 {{ examples/filter.js }}